Skip to main content

 Fish Oil

-Fish oil is rich in omega-3, omega-6, and other important fats that improve bone diseases, hypertension, and cognitive decline.
+Fish oil is rich in omega-3, omega-6, and other essential fats that improve bone diseases, hypertension, and cognitive decline.
 In osteoarthritis (degenerative bone disease) patients, the omega-3 essential fatty acids regulate aggravating actions of white blood cells.
 This directly normalizes inflammation.

 Glucosamine